|River Management Society Job Feed|

 Welcome to the Northeast Chapter of the River Management Society!

-The most recent RMS newsletter with a Northeast Chapter focus is Fall 2011, Volume 24, No. 3.
-You can view the most recent RMS newsletter by clicking here.
+The most recent RMS newsletter with a Northeast Chapter focus is Winter 2013.
 All journal back issues are archived online, available with other Society publications on the members-only side of the website.Chapter Officers

 All professional members are eligible to run for office, for which they will serve a three-year term.
 Candidates should familiarize themselves with the Chapter Officer Roles and be willing to be an active participant.
 Contact any Northeast Chapter officer to contribute to regional or national RMS activities.

 Currently, officer positions are vacant.
 Contact Risa Shimoda, Executive Director if you or others are interested in being part of the leadership for this exciting region!